Battle of Mohi: Morning

 Following the skirmish, Sejban was sent north to a ford with a smaller force to cross the river and attack the rear of the bridge-guard.
 As daylight started to break, they began the crossing.
 Meanwhile, Subutai went south to build a makeshift emergency bridge while the Hungarians were engaged at the main bridge, but left Batu a plan to use giant stone throwers to clear the crossbowmen opposing them.
 At dawn, Batu, with the help of seven stone throwers, attacked the Hungarian guards on the bridge.
 When Sejban and his men arrived, the Hungarians retreated to their camp.

 When the fleeing Hungarians arrived at the camp they woke the others.
 Coloman, Ugrin and the Templar master then left the camp again to deal with the attackers.
 Others remained there, believing this was also a minor attack and that Coloman would again be victorious.
 But as Coloman and Ugrin witnessed the horde of Mongols swell, they realised that this was not a minor raid but an attack by the main Mongol force.
 After some heavy fighting, they returned to the camp hoping to mobilise the full army.
 They were badly disappointed, as the King had not even issued orders to prepare for battle.
 Archbishop Ugrin reproached the King for his faults in public.
 Finally the Hungarian army sallied forth, but this delay gave Batu enough time to finish the crossing.

-The Hungarians outnumbered Batu's detachment, and the Mongols were unable to move quickly because the Sajó was behind their backs.
+The Hungarians outnumbered Batu's detachment, and the Mongols were unable to move quickly because the Sajó was at their backs.
 In this fighting, Batu suffered heavy losses, losing thirty of his baatars (bodyguards) and one of his lieutenants, Bakatu, when he personally assaulted a strong point with the vanguard.
 Subutai, who had been delayed by bridge-building, attacked the Hungarians' rear.
 The Hungarians retreated back to their fortified camp before Subutai could complete his encirclement.
 Because of the losses suffered and the size of the surviving Hungarian force, Batu suggested a withdrawal.
 He was no longer confident that his men could defeat the Hungarians if they decided to come out again, and blamed Subutai for the terrible casualties his wing took.
 Subutai stated that regardless of Batu's decision, he would not retreat until his force reached Pest.
 Batu was eventually persuaded and resumed the attack.